maximobelen/the-good-parts-awesome/README.md

 JavaScript does have function scope.
 That means that the parameters and variables defined in a function are not visible outside of the function, and that a variable defined anywhere within a function is visible everywhere within the function.
 ####Closure
 Inner functions get access to the parameters and variables of the functions they are defined within only with the exception of "this" and arguments.
+####Callbacks
+Callbacks are a great friends, you need to understand their meaning and how they works.
+If you came from another language that don't use asynchronous calls this will be difficult, but once you understand it you are going to understand how to works with server responses.
 ###5.
 Inheritance
 ###6.
 Arrays
 As we know arrays are linear allocation on memory which each elements are accessed by intergers that allow you to compute offset but...<br>